Sellf/docs/source/includes/_companies.md

 id | The unique identifier of the company to retrieve

 <aside class="warning">
 When you want to update the tags of a company be aware to include any existing tag, otherwise they will be fully replaced by the tags specified in the update request.
+In fact, the `tags` attributes acts like the `rtags` (phantom) attribute, which replace any existing tag associated with the company.<br>
+If you want to explicitly add tags to a company instead of replacing the existing ones, use the `atags` (phantom) attribute instead of the `tags` one.
 </aside>